-Sandia means "watermelon" in Spanish and when you see the setting sun splash pink light over the rocky 10,600-foot peaks of the Sandia Mountains, you'll know exactly how they earned the name.
-To get a closer view of these spectacular peaks, ride the Sandia Peak Aerial Tramway—the world's longest—to the crest, where you can look out over 11,000 square miles of magical New Mexico landscape.
+Sandia means "watermelon" in Spanish, and when you see the setting sun splash pink light over the rocky 10,600-foot peaks of the Sandia Mountains, you'll know exactly how they earned the name.
+To get a closer view of these spectacular mountains, ride the Sandia Peak Aerial Tramway—the longest tramway in North America—to the crest, where you can look out over 11,000 square miles of magical New Mexican landscape.
 To the west, the majestic Rio Grande meanders through a cottonwood-lined valley, and dormant volcanoes are silhouetted against the brilliant sunset.
 As darkness blankets the city, thousands of lights below twinkle like diamonds, matching the stars scattered across the enormous sky.

-On our New Mexico hiking trails you'll find breathtaking views and fascinating geological formations.
+On New Mexico's hiking trails, you will find breathtaking views and fascinating geological formations.
 You may also discover fossils, petroglyphs, petrified wood or ancient ruins.
-With abundant New Mexico wildlife in the area, chances are that you'll see roadrunners, deer, hawks or other woodland critters.
+With abundant New Mexico wildlife in the area, chances are that you'll see roadrunners, deer, hawks or other desert critters.